 The economy’s humming, the stock market is soaring, interest rates to borrow are still pretty low (albeit on the rise).
-So why does the new Employee Benefit Research Institute (EBRI) 2017 Retirement Confidence Survey show that Americans feel less confident about having enough money to live comfortably through retirement than a year ago?
+So why does the Employee Benefit Research Institute (EBRI) 2017 Retirement Confidence Survey show that Americans feel less confident about having enough money to live comfortably through retirement than a year ago?
 And why are so many of us so stressed about retirement?

 Turns out, there are three good reasons.